XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 ## Technical Application

-In order to implement the transaction submission and verification best practices, applications need to perform the following actions.
+To implement the transaction submission and verification best practices, applications need to do the following:

 1. Determine the signing account's next sequence number
     * Each transaction has an account-specific sequence number.
 This guarantees the order in which transactions signed by an account are executed and makes it safe to resubmit a transaction without danger of the transaction being applied to the ledger more than once.